 The following definitions and outline of procedures are intended to help you understand terms used to describe actions which may be taken by school personnel as a consequence of your actions.
 It should be understood that serious and frequent violations of rules will result in more serious consequences.
-Consequences are specified on a grid in the school's Progressive Discipline Plan (PDP), a program instituted in the 1998-99 school year.
+Consequences are specified on a grid in the school's Progressive Discipline Plan, a program instituted in the 1998-99 school year and modified regularly.
 At times, some disciplinary actions may be used in conjunction with others.
 The due process rights of the individual will be honored in administering disciplinary and attendance procedures.

-Long Term Out-of-School Suspension or Expulsion - Denial of the opportunity to attend school for a period of time of more than ten school days, but not exceeding ninety days during which the suspension or expulsion is imposed.
+Long Term Suspension or Expulsion - Denial of the opportunity to attend school for a period of time of more than ten school days, but not exceeding ninety days during which the suspension or expulsion is imposed.
 This action can be administered only by the Superintendent with an appeal process to the Board of Education.
 No credit will be granted during the time of the suspension, and credit will not be allowed to be made up.

-Short Term Out-of-School Suspension - Denial of the opportunity to attend school for a period of time from one through ten school days.
-This action can be imposed by the Superintendent, Principal, or other person designated to be in charge of the school.
-The student will receive full credit during the suspension.
-At the end of each term, the student's final grade percentage will be lowered one percentage point for each instance of suspension from classes.
-This will be administered starting with the second instance of suspension during the first/second term and third/fourth term.
-A parent conference is required before a student can return to school following a suspension.
+Short Term Suspension - Denial of the opportunity to attend school for a period of time from one through ten school days.
+This action can be imposed by the superintendent, principal, or other person designated to be in charge of the school.
+Students will earn no credit during the time of the suspension.
+Students will be allowed to make up a portion of credit upon their return in early morning or Saturday Detention.
+Students will need to make arrangements with their instructors.
+A parent conference is required before a student can return to school following an out-of-school suspension.

 Permanent Removal From a Class - Occurs when a student's behavior is a violation of safety procedures established for the class, or when the student's misbehavior is serious, threatening to others either verbally or physically, frequent (three or more times in a semester) or when a student does not put forth reasonable efforts to complete course requirements.
-When a student is permanently removed from a class she/he will be assigned to a study hall, or the student's class schedule may be adjusted to assign a partial school day, after which the student will be sent home.
+When a student is permanently removed from a class, she/he will be assigned to a study hall or the student's class schedule may be adjusted.
 No credit will be granted for the class from which the student has been removed.
-This action may be administered only by the Principal.
+This action may be administered only by the principal.
 Parents will be notified when this action is taken.

 Temporary Removal From Class - Occurs when a student's behavior is in violation of classroom rules and is disruptive to the classroom procedures.
 This action may be initiated by the teacher when she/he sends the student to the office.
-A Discipline Notice will be filled out by the teacher.
-Removal from class for a period of time of more than one class period will be administered cooperatively between the teacher and Principal.
-Before a student can return to the class a conference between the student, teacher and Principal will be required when a student has been removed from class for more than one class period.
-No credit will be granted during the time the student is removed from the class.
-Credit may be allowed to be made up at the discretion of the teacher.
-Parents will be notified and may be asked to attend a conference prior to the student's return to the class.
+A discipline notice will be filled out by the teacher and sent to the office.
+Removal from class for a period of time of more than one class period will be administered by the principal.

 In School Suspension - Occurs when a student displays inappropriate behavior that is disruptive to the learning environment.
-This could include the classroom, hallways, lunch room, or other areas on school grounds.
+This could include the classroom, hallways, lunchroom, or other areas on school grounds.
 A student will be expected to complete homework during the suspension that was missed because she/he was removed from class.
-The student will receive full credit during the suspension.
-At the end of each nine weeks, the student's final grade percentage will be lowered two percentage points for each instance of suspension from classes.
+At the end of each nine weeks, the student's final grade percentage may be lowered two percentage points for each instance of suspension from classes.
+This deduction in final grade percentage is determined by the Middle School Progressive Discipline Plan.
 Contact with other students will be limited while the suspension is served.
-In School Suspension will be assigned by the Principal.
+In School Suspension will be assigned by the principal.
 Parents will be notified when In School Suspension is assigned to a student.